walker87/walker87.github.io/cv.md

 When I'm not authoring technical documents, I enjoy bouldering and keeping fit, growing my own vegetables and gardening, travelling, eating sushi and reading Stephen King novels.

+I’d love to speak with you about the role.
 Please feel free to email me or give me a call to discuss why I would be a good fit for your companymy.
 My email address is walker.r87@googlemail.com and mobile number is +447841636265.
 I hope to hear from you soon.

+Thanks, and best regards,

+Richard Walker